prlambert/prlambert.github.com/_posts/2015-03-15-why-i-use-my-full-name-online.md

 I’ve decided to use my full name for my internet identity.
 Offline, I'm still going by “Paul,” like I always have.

-I like to imagine that if someone is looking for me online, that they can find me.
+I like to imagine that if someone is looking for me online, they could find me.
 Using Google, perhaps.
 But that’s really hard right now, because there are a lot other people with my name.

 First of all, there’s a Scottish soccer coach.